Mockapapella/diffdev/README.md

 - Add tool support for fetching up-to-date documentation
 - Add navigation system for reviewing changes in current session
 - Add reference system for previous changes in current session
-- Files in the current context should be continuously updated as the chat progresses